Small scale equidistribution of Hecke eigenforms at infinity: Introduction

 Secondly we obtain a power-saving bound for the quantum variance sum for general observables all the way down to the Planck scale.
 This implies that mass equidistribution holds for a density one subsequence of holomorphic cusp forms. \begin{thm} Let $0<\theta<1$ and $\psi\in C_{0}^\infty(M,B)$.
 Then

-\end{thm} Since $\nu(M_{(k-1)^\theta}\psi)$ is of size about $k^{-\theta}$ this supplements \cite[Theorem 1.3]{LesterMatomakiRadziwil-l:2018a} as it shows that equidistribution holds on average at a much finer scale than proved individually in \cite{LesterMatomakiRadziwil-l:2018a}.
-The precise polynomial saving of 1/5 can probably be improved; its proof has as its input the convexity bound in the $k$-aspect of $L(s, \sym ^2f)$.
+\end{thm} Since $\nu(M_{(k-1)^\theta}\psi)$ is of size about $k^{-\theta}$ this supplements the results in \cite[Theorem 1.3]{LesterMatomakiRadziwil-l:2018a} as it shows that equidistribution holds on average at a much finer scale than individually, as proved in \cite{LesterMatomakiRadziwil-l:2018a}.
+The precise polynomial saving of 1/5 when $\theta$ is sufficiently small can probably be improved; its proof has as its input the convexity bound in the $k$-aspect of $L(s, \sym ^2f)$.